HOME

 By Drew Daniels

-The whole point of today's recording "problem" is that anyone can buy ProTools and recording gear for a few hundred bucks from just about any music store.
-However, no matter how hard the cynical audio magazines pitch expertise from a box, experience can't be put in a box and sold to new recordists.
+The whole point of today's recording "problem" is that anyone can buy ProTools and some recording gear for a few hundred bucks from just about any music store, but no matter how hard the cynical audio magazines pitch expertise from a box, neither technical nor musical experience can be put in a box and sold to consumers.
+Writing about the way things sound is much like writing a food magazine.
+Readers must taste the recipe to test it.
+So it is with sound.
+Sound must be heard to experience it in any meaningful way.

-999 out of 1000 of today's so-called "recording engineers" are NOT engineers at all.
-They operate recording equipment, but wouldn't know the wave length of C6 or the difference between vector and scalar sound.
+There are probably on the order of half a million folks in the U.S. alone who call themselves "recording engineers," but far fewer than 1 in 100 of today's so-called "recording engineers" are real engineers at all.
+They operate recording equipment, but don't know the wave length of C-6 or the difference between vector and scalar sound, or even the key-signature of A-minor.

-If you're curious about engineering, try the Recording Studio Entry-level Qualification Quiz to see how you fare on basic audio engineering questions.
+If you're curious about engineering, try the Recording Studio Employment Quiz to see what you remember on basic audio engineering questions.

 It's often said "if it were easy, everyone would do it," and that's exactly why bottom line-oriented manufacturers pump out hardware and software in a greedy and misguided attempt to make everyone an instant expert, saying "we're 'empowering' musicians."
 To some degree this marketing strategy works, and tens of thousands of musicians now record their own music and operate home studios.
-As an unintended consequence (ain't it funny how '
+As an unintended consequence (isn't it sad how many times that word "

-unintended' ends up being used to explain an awful lot of consequences?), this drags down the public perception of the value of real engineering and experience, and produces sound that ranges from very good to very bad, but also -- and here is the biggest part of the problem -- SO MANY recordists from which to choose, to try to find one that's closer to the 'very good' side of the lot than to the 'very bad' side, and of course, all folks who possess the same basic human resistance to accurate self assessment.
+unintended" ends up being used to explain an awful lot of consequences?), this drags down the public perception of the value of real engineering and experience—and here's a coincidence—just like the junk recordings and CDs flooding the market ever since recording was made available to everyone, trashing the value and perception of music in general and damaging the earning potential of good artists right along with the wannabees cranking out garbage.
+Desktop recording in the hands of Americans in particular, who are less apt to read a manual than they are to read their insurance policies, produces sound that ranges from very good to very bad, but also—and here is the biggest part of the problem—SO MANY recordists from which to choose, to try to find one that's closer to the "very good" side of the lot than to the "very bad" side, and of course, all folks who possess the same basic human resistance to accurate self-assessment.
+Self-assessment study: LINK

 The goal of any music project that aims to entertain is to make music that engages the listener or to put engaging lyrics sung with interpretation into a framework of music that supports their 'theater' and tells the story so that the audience successfully receives the communication from the artist.
-The task of audio production and engineering is to support that communication and at the very least do no harm to it, but if possible and, most importantly, if appropriate, enrich and amplify the artistic message.
+The task of audio production and engineering is to support that communication and at the very least do no harm to it, but if possible and most importantly when appropriate, enrich and magnify the artistic message.

 Studio real estate and racks of expensive electronics have no skill at making music.
-To believe they matter musically is an anti-musical absurdity.
+To believe they matter musically is exactly the same kind of path to disappointment, as believing that driving drunk in a Ferrari is safer than driving drunk in a Camry.

 As a result of the explosion of home recording, there are a hundred or more, big, expensively built and furnished studios in the Los Angeles area alone—those that haven't already been closed—where you can buy ProTools HD™ recording time at $20 an hour—without an engineer of course.
 Usually your $20/hr rate gets you a “second” engineer, that is, an intern who (sometimes) knows what's connected to the patch bay in the control room.
 The intern may or may not know anything about microphones and musical instruments, different genres or styles of music, or how to interface the enormous complexity of the recording studio to your artistic intentions.